Dev4LifeV/SthimaChallenge/README.md

 To build a Android Package, run: flutter build apk

-To build a iOS App Store Package, run flutter build ipa
+To build a iOS App Store Package, run: flutter build ipa

 # That's all folks!